rtous/pti-ruben/REST_API/README.md

 	npm install express --save

 The save flag will add Express as a dependency within the package.json file.

+We can check which version of Express we installed by typing:

+    npm list

 ### 1.2 A simple web server